VirusTotal/yara/docs/writingrules.rst

             $my_text_string or $my_hex_string
     }

-Text strings are enclosed on double quotes just like in the C language.
+Text strings are enclosed in double quotes just like in the C language.
 Hex strings are enclosed by curly brackets, and they are composed by a sequence of hexadecimal numbers that can appear contiguously or separated by spaces.
 Decimal numbers are not allowed in hex strings.